Cosmicjedi/linux-administration-mcp/README.md

 - Ensure service management commands are run as root or with sudo
 - Check log directory permissions on host system

+### Async/Await Errors
+- If you see `object NoneType can't be used in 'await' expression`, rebuild the Docker image
+- This was a known issue fixed in version 3.0.1
+- The fix ensures proper async handling in SSH connections

 ## Development

 ### Adding New Tools